trethore/Mend/README.md

 -   `[TARGET_FILE]`: (Optional) The path to the file to be patched.
 If provided, `mend` will only apply hunks from the diff that match this file.
 If omitted, it will process all files from the diff headers.
 -   `[DIFF_FILE]`: (Optional) The path to the diff/patch file.
 If omitted, `mend` reads from standard input.

-#### **Options:**
+#### **Options (quick reference):**

 -   `-c, --clipboard`: Read the diff content from the system clipboard.
 -   `--ci`: Run in non-interactive "CI" mode.
-Fails with an error instead of prompting for user input on any ambiguity or failed match.
+Any ambiguous or failed hunk causes an error (non-zero exit) instead of prompting.
 -   `--confirm`: Require interactive confirmation for every hunk, even perfect matches.
--   `-r, --revert`: Invert the given diff and apply it, effectively reverting a previously applied patch.
+-   `-r, --revert`: Invert the given diff and apply it (useful to undo a previous patch).
 -   `--dry-run`: Preview all changes without writing to disk.
--   `--debug`: Enable highly detailed logs for debugging `mend` itself.
-Implies `--dry-run`.
+-   `--debug`: Enable detailed debug logs.
+Debug enables verbose internal logs and is intended for troubleshooting; it keeps the run interactive unless `--ci` or `--silent` is also used.
 -   `--example`: Print an example diff to the console and exit.
--   `-s, --silent`: Suppress all output on success.
-Errors are still printed to stderr.
+-   `-s, --silent`: Suppress success output (prints nothing on success).
+In interactive contexts, `--silent` will also cause ambiguous/failed hunks to error rather than prompt.
 Conflicts with `--verbose`, `--debug`, and `--confirm`.
 -   `-v, --verbose`: Enable verbose logging to see which files and hunks are being processed.
 -   `-f, --fuzziness <LEVEL>`: Manually set the matching strategy.
 Default: `2`.
     -   `0`: Strict mode only (exact match).
     -   `1`: Allows whitespace and empty line differences.
     -   `2`: Enables all strategies, including the anchor-point heuristic.
 -   `-m, --match-threshold <SCORE>`: Sets the minimum score (from `0.0` to `1.0`) required for a match when using the Level 2 heuristic.
 Default: `0.7`.

+For automation, prefer `--ci` (make runs non-interactive).
+Add `--silent` for quiet CI runs where only exit codes and stderr matter.

 ## How It Works